margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I also love learning about distinctions, distinct ideas, and how everyone is individual and distinct.
 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

+## Questions ##
+* What is democracy?
+* What does it mean to democratize?
+* What is a republic?
+* What does it mean to localize?
+* Do you attend church?
+* What church do you attend?
+* Why do you like the church you attend?
+* Describe the theology?
+* How strong is your faith?
+What leads you to have doubt?
+* How do you describe your relationship to God?
+* Do you believe in a higher power?
+* How do you feel Church and Democracy are related?

 # Creative Writing #
 ## Come up with a mathematical formula to express something you know/believe.
 (Example: Long Saturday run + Frappuccino = Happiness)
 Music + Chai Tea = Love + Joy